-As a school we are passionate about taking children out to explore their local environment (Cornwall) and discover what it has to offer to enrich their learning experiences.
+At Otterham School we are passionate about taking children out to explore their local environment (Cornwall) and discover what it has to offer to enrich their learning experiences.
 We also travel further afield (e.g. London, Bristol, France) to give children a greater awareness of where they live and a 'sense of place'.
 For children living in this beautiful but remote part of the country it is important to broaden their horizons.

 A great emphasis is also placed on children learning using the outdoor environment around the school.
 The grounds have been developed over the years to provide a range of opportunities for use throughout the curriculum.
-Our school garden has recently undergone a transformation to compliment the wormery and weather station which have been made and a range of sculptures and seating areas which are provided for children's use and enjoyment.
+Our school garden features raised beds, green house and a potting shed to compliment the wormery and weather station which have been made and a range of sculptures and seating areas which are provided for children's use and enjoyment.